trc20/tronsr-template/INTRO.md

-A short introduction about your team
+this is the intro of my team